President and Chairman

-Jeb Bush is Founder and Chairman of the Board of the Foundation for Excellence in Education.
-He served as the 43rd governor of Florida, from 1999 through 2007.
+Jeb Bush is Founder, President and Chairman of the Board of Directors of the Foundation for Excellence in Education.

-Under his leadership in the late 1990s, the Foundation for Florida’s Future joined forces with the Greater Miami Urban League to establish the state’s first charter school, Liberty City Charter School, in one of the most underserved parts of Miami-Dade County.
+Jeb served as Florida’s Secretary of Commerce under Bob Martinez, Florida’s 40th governor.
+As Secretary of Commerce, he promoted Florida’s business climate worldwide.
+Following an unsuccessful bid for governor in 1994, Jeb founded the nonprofit Foundation for Florida’s Future, which joined forces with the Urban League of Greater Miami to establish one of the state’s first charter schools.
 He also co-authored Profiles in Character, a book profiling 14 of Florida’s civic heroes–people making a difference without claiming a single news headline.

 After his election, Jeb focused on reforming education.
 Florida students have made the greatest gains in achievement and Florida is one of a handful of states that have narrowed the achievement gap.
 In addition, Jeb cut taxes every year during his tenure as governor and Florida led the nation in job growth seven out of eight years.
 Governor Bush put Florida on the forefront of consumer healthcare advances by signing Medicaid reform legislation “Empowered Care” in June 2006.

 Before launching a run for the Republican presidential nomination in June of 2015, Governor Bush led his own successful consulting business, Jeb Bush and Associates, whose clients ranged from small technology start-ups to well-known Fortune 500 companies.
 He also served as the chairman of the Foundation for Excellence in Education; co-chairman of the Barbara Bush Foundation for Family Literacy; and chair of the National Constitution Center.

 He is the co-author of Immigration Wars: Forging an American Solution (March 2013) and author of Reply All (October 2015).